jrmeier/laundry-estimator/README.md

 * Image size errors - 413 request entity too large
   * After I built the first version, I uploaded some photos, but they ended up being too large to send the the Infer API.
 I ended up adding a resize feature which solves the problem.
 However, I did reference the [full stack app on codepen](https://codepen.io/roboflow/pen/VwaKXdM) and didn't see any image resizing, so I'm not sure how that's working.
   * I think the browser inference would solve this and make it a non-issue.
+  * I used a simple image resizer found on NPM, to resize the images before enconding them and sending to Roboflow.
 * I didn't realize how important it is to have a good dataset.
 I think this is the most important part of the project and I should have spent more time on it.
 I should have taken more photos of my own clothes, my fiance's clothes, and in many different places with many different backgrounds.
 * Sometimes I get a 500 error from the Roboflow infer API, this is probably due to calling all the images at once.
 I believe this problem shouldn't be solved and instead the inference should happen on the client side.
 * Some of the examples in the documentation don't work as expected.